Australian Wine Tours and Vineyards

 Ironbark Ridge was established in 1984, no more than a kilometre from the original Dick Brother’s cellars and vineyard.
 It is the oldest established vineyard in this region.
 Ironbark Ridge currently has 6 acres under vine with plantings of Chardonnay, Shiraz and Grenache and also smaller parcels of Marsanne, Rousanne and Viognier.
 In addition there are also new plantings of Dolcetto, Verdelho and Nebioli.
 All the vines here at Ironbark Ridge were hand planted and are also hand picked.

 Paradine wines is nestled at the top of the hill at Harrisville village, overlooking the working vines and the beautiful surrounds of the Scenic Rim.
-Taste exquisite wines at the "Old Barncellar" door that has been lovingly restored with 360 degree viees of breathtaking views.
+Taste exquisite wines at the "Old Barncellar" door that has been lovingly restored with 360 degree views over the property.
 Relax on the wonderful veranda or amongst the vines and enjoy country style hospitality, the views, the great wines and the delightful platters.

 All Paradine grapes are hand picked for quality and new varities are being developed.
 Some varieties include Cabernet, Mourvedre and Durif.

-Verdelho, Viognier, Durif, Shiraz, Chambourcin, Grenache, Merlot, Red & White Port, and we are one of the very few Queensland vineyards to grow Durif.
+Verdelho, Viognier, Durif, Shiraz, Chambourcin, Grenache, Merlot, Red & White Port, and they are one of the very few Queensland vineyards to grow Durif.

 Easy drinking Shiraz and boutique Chambourcin wines are available with picturesque views of the Scenic Rim mountains.